rrrepos/test/docs/examples.md

 #### 4. **Sharing a link to directly open a UMD File.**
 This demonstrates how you can send a link to another person to directly open the UMD by just clicking on it.
 This is a variation of Example 3 where the user is not required to type the link.

-1. If the following link is shared with you, just click on it to open the umd file.
+1. You can share a link similar to that given below and the receiver can view the contents by just clicking it.
+This link can be shared via email or via any social media platform.
 2. [https://umd-project.org/app?url=https://storage.googleapis.com/dap-demo-cors/sample-edu.umd](../app?url=https://storage.googleapis.com/dap-demo-cors/sample-edu.umd){:target="_blank}